dotnet/docs-maui/docs/deployment/visual-studio-properties.md

 - **Implicit global usings**

   Enables implicit global usings to be declared by the project SDK.
 This is enabled by default.
 Imports many of the .NET MAUI namespaces automatically to all code files.
+Code files don't need to add `using` statements for common .NET MAUI namespaces.
+For more information, see [MSBuild properties - ImplicitUsings](/dotnet/core/project-sdk/msbuild-props#implicitusings).

 - **Unsafe code**